-265 N. Broadway, Blythe, Ca. 92225
+265 N. Broadway Blythe, Ca. 92225

-The courthouse is open from 7:30 am to 4:00 pm, Monday through Friday, except court holidays.
+Hours of OperationThe courthouse is open from 7:30 am to 4:00 pm, Tuesday, Thursday, and Friday only, except court holidays.

-Type of Cases Filed or Heard at this Location:
+Types of Cases Heard at this Location:

 Civil, Evictions, Small Claims, Family Law, Criminal and Traffic

 Public parking is located on the north side of the building, where three spaces are designated for handicapped.

 The following departments are in the Blythe Courthouse:

 Department Floor 260 1 265 1American with Disabilities Act - Accommodations (ADA)